Effective reduction theory of integral polynomials of given non-zero discriminant and its applications

 In our recent paper BEGyRS (2023) with Bhargava, Remete and Swaminathan we provided a thorough treatment of the notion of Hermite equivalence, and proved that $\Zz$-equivalence and $GL_2(\Zz )$-equival\-ence are much more precise than Hermite equivalence.
-This confirmed that Hermite's result from 1857 was much weaker than those of Birch and Merriman, Gy\H{o}ry, and that of Evertse and Gy\H{o}ry mentioned above.
-It should of course be mentioned that unlike the last authors, Hermite didn't have the powerful Baker's theory of logarithmic forms at his disposal.
+This confirmed that Hermite's result from 1857 was weaker than those of Birch and Merriman, Gy\H{o}ry, and that of Evertse and Gy\H{o}ry mentioned above.
+It should of course be mentioned that unlike the last authors, Hermite didn't have the powerful Baker's theory of logarithmic forms and its application to unit equations at his disposal.

-In the remainder of the paper we discuss in more detail the results of Birch and Merriman (1972), Gy\H{o}ry (1973), Evertse and Gy\H{o}ry (1991), and those from the paper BEGyRS (2023).
-In the Appendix we go into some related topics not strictly belonging to reduction theory of integral polynomials.
-In a later, yet to be written extended version of our present paper we shall publish Section \ref{sec:appB} from the Appendix, which deals with so-called rationally monogenic orders, in a more detailed form.